boazbk/tcs/lec_26_quantum_computing.md

 _Musical notes_ yield one type of periodic function.
 When you pull on a string on a musical instrument, it vibrates in a repeating pattern.
-Hence, if we plot the speed of the string (and so also the speed of the air around it) as a function of time, it will some  periodic function.
+Hence, if we plot the speed of the string (and so also the speed of the air around it) as a function of time, it will correspond to  some  _periodic_ function.
 The length of the period is known as the _wave length_ of the note.
 The _frequency_ is the number of times the function repeats itself within a unit of time.
 For example, the "Middle C" note has a frequency of $261.63$ Hertz, which means its period is $1/(261.63)$ seconds.